 Companions in Mission for Publishing and Communication

 Companions in Mission for Publishing & Communication (CMPC), formerly known as Church Missions Publishing Company, is an organization within the Episcopal Church in Connecticut committed to supporting communication about mission activity, both domestic and foreign.
-It has a separate budget and is usually able to make approximately $35,000 per year available in grants.
+It has a separate budget and is usually able to make a total of approximately $35,000 per year available for grants.
+Grant requests are usually in the range of $5,000 per year, or less.
 Funds are available through CMPC to support communication and publication strategies as a part of your mission effort.
 This could mean development of a web site, purchase of computers, purchase of mobile phones and phone time for remote areas, publication of school books and, of course, publication of hymnals and prayer books in a local language.

 Policies for grantees

 - “Publication” is now broadly interpreted to include non-print media such as web sites, blogs and other forms of electronic communication.

 - Preference is given to submissions from within the Episcopal Church in Connecticut (ECCT) that support the missional relationship between our parishes and parishes or activities either here at home or in other parts of the world.

 - Whenever possible, funded activities for foreign work should take place within the partner country.
 This includes items such as printing, translation, book purchases, and computer purchases.
 CMPC is not a development agency but whenever possible our funds should be used to support the economies of the countries where our mission partners are located.